mcejchan/atlassian-bitbucket-server-mcp/README.md

 ## Features

 - **Bitbucket Server/Datacenter Integration**: Exposes Bitbucket projects, repositories, branches, commits, and file content as MCP tools.
+- **OpenAPI-Generated Client**: Utilizes code generated from the official Bitbucket Server OpenAPI specification for type safety and API accuracy.
 - **MCP Protocol Support**: Works as a standalone MCP server (STDIO/SSE/HTTP) or as a CLI tool.
 - **Docker Support**: Easily build and run as a Docker container for consistent environments.
 - **Configurable**: Uses environment variables for Bitbucket server URL and access token.